cy-polo/Trick-cord-Treat-Autoclaimer/README.md

 In `timer`, enter the minimum time to claim the trick or treat.
 This is random.
 In `min`, enter the minimum claim time.
 In `max`, enter the maximum claim time.

+### Starting

+Open the console, and start the autoclaimer with the command `node index.js`.

 ### Disclaimer
 This is a selfbot, and it is forbidden by Discord.